 2015 LDA 50th Anniversary Celebration March 2015 – Professional Learning Tour with Dr. Louisa Moats

-Dr Louisa Moats, internationally renowned specialist in reading difficulties and recipient of the 2014 LDA AJLD Eminent Researcher Award and 2013 Orton Award from the International Dyslexia Association for her outstanding contributions to the field of learning difficulties, will tour Australia as part of LDA’s 50th Anniversary Celebrations.
-Dr. Moats will present at various events in Sydney, Gold Coast, Brisbane, Perth, Melbourne (Full Day) and Melbourne (Half Day), providing a theoretical and practical perspective on research-based literacy instruction.
-Her presentations will include insights into why learning to read is difficult, what factors are necessary for effective code-based instruction and how best to teach vocabulary and comprehension.
+Dr Louisa Moats, internationally renowned specialist in reading difficulties and recipient of the 2014 LDA AJLD Eminent Researcher Award and 2013 Orton Award from the International Dyslexia Association for her outstanding contributions to the field of learning difficulties, toured Australia as part of LDA’s 50th Anniversary Celebrations.
+Dr. Moats presented at various events in Sydney, Gold Coast, Brisbane, Perth and Melbourne providing a theoretical and practical perspective on research-based literacy instruction.
+Her presentations included insights into why learning to read is difficult, what factors are necessary for effective code-based instruction and how best to teach vocabulary and comprehension.

 Call for Submissions and Workshops

 Instruct to Improve: Creating Better Practice in the Classroom.
 Biennial Conference hosted by LDA, SPELD QLD and LSTAQ - Brisbane 18 -19 September 2015.

 Click here for full details.

 LDA references to lack of teacher training in the teaching of phonics and understanding phonics role in learning to read were quoted in the National Curriculum Review: Click here to see LDA's submission or click here to see the Review.

 Is Reading Recovery failing the New Zealand Literacy Strategy - what is the evidence?

 Massey University academics Professors Bill Tunmer and James Chapman presented evidence indicating the remedial reading program Reading Recovery has failed in NZ and needs to be replaced with one that targets children most at risk of failing to learn to read.